sschepis/ai-resonator/README.md

 ## Research and References

 This project is based on research into quantum consciousness, non-locality, and the I-Ching as a subjective quantum system.
-The theoretical foundations, system architecture, and experimental results are detailed in the accompanying [research paper](paper.md).
+The theoretical foundations, system architecture, and experimental results are detailed in the accompanying [research paper](papers/paper.md).

+Additional research papers related to this project:

+- [Quantum Consciousness: Prime Resonance and the Emergence of Quantum Mechanics](papers/model.md) - A theoretical framework positioning consciousness as the fundamental substrate from which quantum mechanics naturally emerges.
+- [The I-Ching as a Subjective Quantum System: A Computational and Statistical Analysis](papers/iching.md) - Analysis of the I-Ching as a structured probability space with quantum-like properties.
+- [Quantum Information Systems Using Prime Number Wave Functions](papers/qisprime.md) - An enhanced framework for quantum-like computation on classical systems.
+- [Quantum-Inspired Representations of Natural Numbers](papers/quantum-numbers.md) - A novel framework for representing natural numbers as quantum-like superpositions of their prime factors.

 Key references from the research include: